Our stories

-During the program sessions, Mike quickly became a role model to the other dads in the group, opening up about his desire to break his cycle of incarceration and become a reliable and present dad for his daughter.
+During program sessions, Mike quickly became a role model to the other dads in the group, opening up about wanting to break a cycle of incarceration and become a reliable and present dad for his daughter.

 He spoke about challenges he’d faced, including homelessness, family separation, drugs and alcohol.

-Participating in the program has greatly helped Mike’s confidence and belief in himself.
-Being seen by others as a leader has encouraged him to take on the large task of rebuilding his life when he is released.
+He has said that participating in the program improved his confidence and self-belief, and being seen by others as a leader is encouraging him to take on the task of rebuilding his life when he was released.

-Belonging to Family is a throughcare program and our team will support Mike with the next stage of his life as he returns to the community.
+Belonging to Family is a throughcare program, and our team will support Mike in the next stage of his life as he returns to the community.

 “He has spoken about getting his driver’s licence and a job when released and is looking positively to the future,” said our team.